-12.4: What happens if "apply" step is interrupted?
+A.4: What happens if the apply-log step is interrupted?

-If the mysqlbackup command is interrupted during the apply-log or apply-incremental-backup stage, the backup data is OK.
+If mysqlbackup is interrupted during the apply-log or apply-incremental-backup stage, the backup data is OK.
 The file operations performed by those options can be performed multiple times without harming the consistency of the backup data.
 Just run the same mysqlbackup command again, and when it completes successfully, all the necessary changes are present in the backup data.

-12.5: Why is the option --defaults-file not recognized?
+A.5: Why is the option --defaults-file not recognized?